Volunteering

 Club leadership and administration

-Chair / Vice-chair
+Chair / Vice-Chair

 Leadership and oversight: chairs meetings, represents the club externally, and oversees strategic decisions.